typestack/typedi/docs/typescript/05-inject-decorator.md

 # The `@Inject` decorator

-The `@Inject()` decorator is a **property and parameter decorator** used to resolve dependencies on a property of a class or a constructor parameter.
-By default it infers the type of the property or argument and initializes an instance of the detected type, however, this behavior can be overwritten via specifying a custom constructable type, `Token`, or named service as the first parameter.
+The `@Inject()` decorator is a **property and parameter decorator** used to resolve dependencies on a class property or a constructor parameter.
+By default TypeDI infers the type of the property or argument and initializes an instance of the detected type, however, this behavior can be overwritten via specifying a custom constructable type, `Token`, or named service as the first parameter of the `@Inject()` decorator.

 ## Property injection

-This decorator is mandatory on properties where a class instance is desired (aka: without the decorator, the property will stay undefined).
-The type of the property is automatically inferred so there is no need to define the desired value as the decorator parameter.
+This decorator is **mandatory** on properties where a class instance is desired.
+(Without the decorator, the property will stay undefined.)
+The type of the property is automatically inferred when it is a class, in all other cases the requested type must be provided.

 ```ts
 import 'reflect-metadata';